Our mission is to advocate for, support, and celebrate the LGBTQ+ community.

-To have a healthy, vibrant, and diverse LGBTQ+ community in Santa Cruz County, free from fear, hatred, and prejudice and safe in their persons, work, and homes; with a spirit of collaborative leadership that fosters the sharing of resources, talents, and gifts with each other and with the greater community.
+We envision a healthy, vibrant, and diverse LGBTQ+ community in Santa Cruz County, free from fear, hatred, and prejudice and safe in their persons, work, and homes; fueled by a spirit of collaborative leadership that fosters the sharing of resources, talents, and gifts with each other and with the greater community.

 In Santa Cruz, LGBTQ+ folks rode on this wave of radical change and in 1975 organized our first annual Gay Pride Festival.
 Fifteen years later, in 1989, a real building was leased to offer a home and resource center to the LGBTQ+ community under the name The Santa Cruz Lesbian and Gay Community Center (later filing DBA (doing business as) paperwork to be known as the Diversity Center).
 The Diversity Center has been a major part of LGBTQ+ life on the Central Coast ever since.